xhf-F/cocoa_des_y3/README.md

     |    +-- des_xi_ggl.py
     |    +-- des_xi_ggl.yaml

-Each likelihood must contain a class with the same name of the file, as shown below
+Each Python file includes a class with the same name of the file; for instance, the schematic of the class `des_3x2pt` is shown below

 	    class des_3x2pt(_cosmolike_prototype_base):
 		def initialize(self):